Ethanol

 Kansas Ethanol Production

-Twelve Kansas ethanol plants produce nearly half a billion gallons of clean burning, renewable fuel a year.
+Twelve Kansas ethanol plants produce nearly half a billion gallons of clean-burning, renewable fuel each year.
 Current Kansas production creates a market for about 183 million bushels of sorghum and corn.
 The two grains are interchangeable in the ethanol-making process.
 One-third of the grain used for ethanol returns to the food stream as wet or dry distillers grains (DDGS), a valued, high-nutrient livestock feed.
-Kansas’ ethanol plants bring millions of dollars of revenue and economic development to Kansas and the rural communities where they are located.

-Kansas Grain Sorghum believes in ethanol and supports its development.
-Higher-blended fuels expand agriculture demand and improve air quality.
+Kansas’ ethanol plants bring millions of dollars in revenue and economic development to the state and the rural communities where they operate.
+Kansas Grain Sorghum believes in ethanol and supports its continued development.
+Higher-blended fuels expand agricultural demand and improve air quality.

 For more information about ethanol in our state, visit Renew Kansas.